 The result of a compare property value restriction is undefined when one or both of the properties do not exist.
 When a client requires well-defined behavior for such a restriction and is not sure whether the property exists, for example, it is not a required column of a table, it SHOULD create an AndRestriction to join the compare property restriction with an Exists restriction.

 The properties specified by PropTag1 and PropTag2 MUST be single-valued.

-Only Equal and NotEqual operators are allowed field when the base type of Tag1 and Tag2 is Boolean.
+Only Equal and NotEqual operators are allowed field when the base types of PropTag1 and PropTag2 are Boolean.